justin-marian/switch/README.md

 - **Initialization:** Trunk ports start in the Blocking state to prevent loops.
 Switches consider themselves as root bridges, with all ports in the Listening state.
 If a switch believes it's the root bridge, it sets all ports to the Designated Port state.
 - **BPDU Exchange:** Switches exchange BPDUs to elect the root bridge and determine designated ports.
 BPDUs contain root bridge ID, sender bridge ID, and root path cost, sent regularly on trunk ports.
 - **Root Bridge Election:** Upon receiving a BPDU, switches compare root bridge IDs.
 If received ID is lower, the switch updates its information and forwards the BPDU.
 Switches continuously update root bridge information.
 - **Port States:** Ports can be Blocking, Listening, Learning, or Forwarding.
-Blocking prevents loops, Listening prepares for Learning state, Learning populates MAC address tables, and Forwarding fully operates, forwarding user data.
+Blocking prevents loops, Listening prepares for Learning state, Learning populates MAC address tables, and Forwarding fully operates.
 - **Loop Prevention:** STP operates on trunk ports to prevent loops.
-BPDUs determine best paths to root bridge and block redundant links.
+BPDUs (Bridge Protocol Data Units) determine best paths to root bridge and block redundant links.
 - **Frame Forwarding:** Switches forward frames based on established spanning tree topology, ensuring a loop-free network.

 ## Usage